Your Child's Checkup: 5 Years

 - Teach your child the skills needed to cross the street independently (looking both ways, listening for traffic), but continue to help your child cross the street until age 10 or older.

-- Make sure your child always wears a helmet when riding a bicycle (even one with training wheels).
+- Make sure your child always wears a helmet when riding a bicycle (even one with training wheels) or scooter.
 Do not allow your child to ride in the street.

 - Make sure playground surfaces are soft enough to absorb the shock of falls.

-- Keep your child in a belt-positioning booster seat until he or she is 4 feet 9 inches (150 cm) tall, usually between 8 and 12 years of age.
+- Keep your child in a belt-positioning booster seat in the backseat until they're 4 feet 9 inches (150 cm) tall.
+Kids usually reach this height when they're 8–12 years old.

 - Discuss appropriate touch.
-Explain that certain parts of the body are private and no one should see or touch them.
-Tell your child to come to you if he or she feels uncomfortable about this, is ever asked to look at or touch someone else's private areas, or is asked to keep a secret.
+Explain that some parts of the body are private and no one should see or touch them.
+Tell your child to come to you if someone asks to look at or touch their private parts, is asked to look at or touch someone else's, or is asked to keep a secret from you.

 These checkup sheets are consistent with the American Academy of Pediatrics (AAP)/Bright Futures guidelines.